akhileshraj91/summer2024/README.md

 This repository contains code and resources for data generation, training, and reproduction of reinforcement learning (RL) based control using the Conservative Q-Learning (CQL) algorithm for power and performance management in computing systems.

+## Node Provisioning

+Before running the main experiments, you may need to provision your node with the required dependencies and environment settings.
+This repository provides an Ansible script for automated provisioning.

+- **Steps:**
+  1. Navigate to the `provisioning` directory:
+     ```bash
+     cd provisioning
+     ```
+  2. Edit the `inventory` file to match your target node(s) and connection details.
+  3. Run the Ansible playbook:
+     ```bash
+     ansible-playbook -i inventory provision.yml
+     ```
+  *Make sure to update the inventory details before running the playbook.*

 ## Main Components

 ### 1. Data Generation (`main_codes/data_generation.py`)